Google releases AI tool for processing Paycheck Protection Program loans

 PPP Lending AI appears to skirt around a newly imposed U.S. Treasury and SBA rule prohibiting the submission of PPA loans prepared by robotic process automation (RPA), or AI systems that perform repetitive, monotonous tasks at scale with greater speed and accuracy than humans.
 The agencies blamed RPA for overburdening E-Tran, the SBA’s electronic loan servicing portal, and reducing its capabilities.

 On Monday, E-Tran crashed minutes after the opening of $310 billion in additional PPP funding.
 The funds were approved last week following the first $349 billion round, which ran out in early April.
-That’s in spite of the fact that the SBA limited application submissions to 350 per hour and allowed banks with a minimum of 5,000 loans to bulk file their applications.
+That’s in spite of the fact that the SBA limited application submissions to 350 per hour and allowed banks with a minimum of 5,000 loans to bulk-file their applications.

 PPP loans are available to small businesses that were in operation as of February 15 with 500 or fewer employees, including not-for-profits, veterans’ organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors.
-Businesses with more than 500 employees in certain industries also can apply for loans, according to the SBA and Treasury.
+Businesses with more than 500 employees in certain industries can also apply for loans, according to the SBA and Treasury.